whiskeyromeo/CommunityQuestionAnswering/FinalProject/readme.md

 > accuracy of the question-question similarity, as well as work on question-comment similarity.

 ###Method
+>  <b>SubTask B: Stage 1</b>
+>
 > In order to determine related questions, we first created a term frequency-inverse document
 > frequency matrix, where the questions were columns and vocabulary were rows.
 We then
 > performed latent semantic indexing on this matrix and then calculated the cosine similarity
 > from the resulting matrix.
 This allowed us to rank which questions were most similar to a given question.